kingjbradz/JordanBradley_T1A3/README.md

 ####How the target audience would use the application:

-Once opening the program up on terminal, the end user would need to type of 6 commands, namely being; Do, Read, Create, Edit, Delete, Exit.
+Once opening the program up on terminal, the end user would need to select one of 6 commands on the main interface, namely being; Do Chore, Read, Create, Edit, Delete, Exit.
 The user can type in any one of those words featured in (uppercase, lowercase or a mixture thereof is fine) the menu and go to the next prompt, any invalid inputs will result in an error message, taking them back to the option menu.
 In the 'Do' section, the user can state what chore they have completed from a printed list sourced from the chore list folder.
 In the 'Read' section, there are 2 options, 1 is to read the list of chore types, the other is a history of chores done.
 In the 'Create' section, the user can create a new chore type, with that type being saved to be able to use in future instances of the 'Do' function.
 In the 'Edit' section, users can change the information of items saved in the chore list file.
  In the 'Delete' section, users can delete items from the chore list file.
 In the 'Exit' sections, users can exit the program.

-Any users who use the program thereafter will be able to see any content that is been saved into the list from the 'Create' and 'Edit' options in the chore list section of the 'Read' area, whils also being able to browse a chore list history in the same section if the previous user had ran any instances of the 'Do' function.
+Any users who use the program thereafter will be able to see any content that is been saved into the list from the 'Create' and 'Edit' options in the chore list section of the 'Read' area, whilst also being able to browse a chore list history in the same section if the previous user had ran any instances of the 'Do' function.